JoaoGuimaraes22/2020-Todo/Roadmap Diagram/Backend/Initial Learning/Learn a language/Functional Language/C#/Learn the language/Documentation/18. Classes/README.md

 **Constructors:**

 - It's a special member function of a class that is executed whenever we create new objects of that class;
+- Are called when you create an instance of a class;
 - It has exactly the same name as that of class and it does not have any return type;
 - For example: